mijiga/Android-Project-Template/README.md

 # Android-Project-Template

-A template to quickly create a new android project with the basics setup.

-Using the Kotlin language.
+An android project template that simplifies new project creation.
+Clone and get straight into your project.

+# Initial Setup

+# Tech Stack
-Has out of the box setup for:
+This template has out of the box setup for:
 - Lint/Ktlint
 - Detekt for static code analysis
 - Dagger-Hilt for dependency injection